-In a famous split brain experiment by Michael Gazzaniga at Dartmouth, a patient with his corpus callosum removed, was shown two large pictures - in front of the left eye - some snow - in front of the right eye, a picture of a bird's foot.
+There are fascinating experiments done on split brain patients - one of note was a brain experiment by Michael Gazzaniga at Dartmouth, a patient with his corpus callosum removed, was shown two large pictures - in front of the left eye - some snow - in front of the right eye, a picture of a bird's foot.
 Beneath each image were a series of smaller images, only one of which was related to the image above.
 When asked to point to the picture below that was linked to the birds foot, the right hand (left brain) correctly pointed to an image of a chicken.
 Similarly, the left hand (right brain) correctly chose an image of a shovel to relate to the larger snow image.
 When asked to explain the decisions, the verbally controlling left hemisphere offered the obvious explanation linking its own choice of a chicken to a bird's foot.
 HOWEVER, when asked why the left hand (right brain) had chosen the shovel (for the snow scene), the left brain replied that the shovel had been selected for cleaning out the chicken shed!
 Though our brains are not privy to their own internal workings, the left brain should have admitted it did not know why the right brain chose the shovel because it had never seen the snow scene -but instead it fabricated an answer to fit its own part of the story.(10)

-Though most of us fortunately still have our corpus calllosums intact, new research is suggestive that the socially conforming and editing power of our left brains is powerful when dealing with pre-existing or strongly held beliefs, like 'we have plenty of oil', or 'the market will find a solution'.
+Though most of us fortunately still have our corpus calllosums intact, new research is suggestive that the socially conforming and editing power of our left brains is powerful when dealing with pre-existing or strongly held beliefs, such as 'we have plenty of oil', or 'the market will find a solution'.
+Thus, in addition to being marketed during the waking hours by Madison Avenue, we are being marketed '24-7', by ourselves.